 Do not show the splash screen when loading PhpStorm.

 Do not reopen projects and show the welcome screen.
-This can help if a project that was open crashes PhpStorm for some reason.
+This can help if a project that was open crashes PhpStorm.

 Do not load manually installed plugins.
-This can help if a plugin that you installed crashes PhpStorm for some reason.
+This can help if a plugin that you installed crashes PhpStorm.
 You will be able to start the IDE and either disable or uninstall the problematic plugin.

 Wait for the files to be closed before returning to the command prompt.